 Empathy creates purpose, which makes learning meaningful and relevant to students.

-Students must learn to think as engineers and as scientists, but also, they have to think as global citizens.
-Children need to develop a worldview with an understanding of what ideals their forefathers and foremothers fought to obtain and uphold in order to become citizens who are committed to the values of democracy.
-The natural diversity of the FAST classrooms is a framework for students to better understand other cultures relative to their own and to better appreciate the problems of the world as they learn the STEM skills the world will need to solve those problems.
-One of the great challenges humanity has faced as technological advances have been made throughout history is the juxtaposition of the ability of technology vs. the good of technology; the ‘can we do’ vs. the ‘should we do.’
-FAST believes this framework of civic competence is critical as we develop the next generation of scientists and engineers who will seek to use their ability for the betterment of man.
+Not only do students learn to think like engineers and scientists, but they also learn to think like global citizens.
+Children develop a worldly understanding of our own nation’s ideals to become citizens who are committed to the values of democracy.
+FAST’s naturally diverse classrooms are frameworks for students to understand other cultures relative to their own, to appreciate problems of the world, and to learn to use the STEM skills that will contribute to solving humankind’s challenges.
+One of humanity’s great tasks, as technology advances, is the “can we do it versus the should we do it” juxtaposition.
+FAST believes this framework of civic competence is critical as we develop the next generation of scientists and engineers who will seek to use their abilities for the betterment of society.

-FAST will employ a variety of curriculum tools for social studies.
-The Harcourt Mifflin My World® curriculum will be used along with selections from the Socialstudies.org web site, which offers a free teachers’ library of planned lessons.
-In addition students will use current events as a starting point for social studies topics.
-Race-related unrest around the country, for example should be studied concurrently in discussions about the Civil Rights movement.
+FAST employs a variety of curriculum tools for the Social Studies classes.
+Teachers use The Harcourt Mifflin My World® curriculum and Clairmont Press- World Studies along with selections from the Socialstudies.org website.
+In addition, students use current events as a starting point for social studies topics.
 Current events give context and purpose for students to dig deeper and find meaning in the past.
-The New York Times hosts a Learning Network to connect educators and to develop crowdsourced reading and research lists as curriculum tools for many current event topics.